girlguidinghertfordshire/ggherts/membership-system-updates/2020/index.md

 <ul>
  	<li>Awaiting new or renewal of DBS check.</li>
  	<li>Awaiting References.</li>
  	<li>Leader in training role max date reached.
-Extension of 1 year possible but should be discussed and agreed by Maureen Kell and mentor.</li>
+Extension of 1 year possible but should be discussed and agreed by county leadership qualification adviser and mentor.</li>
  	<li>Young leader turned 18 and needs adult role if remaining in Guiding.</li>
  	<li>Other role has reached max date and extension/renewal should be discussed with volunteer and commissioner.</li>
  	<li>For girls - A role in a younger section is still active.</li>